Synagogue Shooting Victim’s Family Decline Meeting With President Trump

 Also skipping out on Trump’s visit to Pittsburgh will be several Congressional leaders whom Trump has invited.
 According to a companion Washington Post report, the top four Congressional leaders — House Speaker Paul D. Ryan (R-Wis.), House Minority Leader Nancy Pelosi (D-Calif.), Senate Majority Leader Mitch McConnell (R-Ky.) and Senate Minority Leader Charles E. Schumer (D-N.Y.) – all were invited to join Trump in Pittsburgh.
 All passed.

-McConnell, who called the shootings a “hate crime,” said via his office that he wouldn’t be able to an attend.
+McConnell, who called the shootings a “hate crime,” said via his office that he wouldn’t be able to attend.
 Ryan, however, did offer an excuse, saying through his office that he couldn’t make the trip “on such short notice.”

 A couple of Pennsylvania politicians are also skipping out.
 Sen. Patrick J. Toomey (R-Pa.) said he would be keeping prior commitments elsewhere in the state.
-Pennsylvania’s other Senator, Democrat Robert P. Casey, Jr., appears to have not been invited, and stated he wouldn’t be attending anyway.
-Pennsylvania’s Governor, Tom Wolf, also a Democrat, is similarly not expected to attend.
+Pennsylvania’s other Senator, Democrat Robert P. Casey, Jr., appears to have not been invited and stated he wouldn’t be attending anyway.
+Pennsylvania’s Governor Tom Wolf, also a Democrat, is similarly not expected to attend.

 As for Pittsburgh’s city officials, at least one member of the city’s government, speaking on condition of anonymity, said that the feeling among the city’s leadership is that Trump is not welcome there.